tryyang2001/tp/docs/UserGuide.md

 ```
 delete u/all
 __________________________________________________________________________________________________________
-All future exercise items have been removed.
+All upcoming exercise items have been removed.
 __________________________________________________________________________________________________________
 ```
 [⏫ Back to content page](#content-page)